-Once you connect your floor beams as appropriate, the GA work is basically done.
+Once you connect your floor beams as appropriate, the general arrangement drawing work is basically done.
 You can now ‘fine tune’ it, and add other relevant details.

-We wish to place columns along axis A-A.
+We wish to place columns along gridline A.

 A little consideration will show that we can place columns at points A1, A3, and A5.
 Also, we can alternatively place columns at points A1, A2, A4, and A5.
 Without reading further, ponder on that arrangement and see the alternative that you will prefer.

-Obviously, A1 and A5 are certain (corner columns).
-If I should choose to place a column at point A3 (neglecting A2 and A4), these are the implications;
+If I should choose to place a column at points A1, A3, , and A5 (neglecting A2 and A4), these are some of the implications;

 (1) I will have a larger span for A:1-3 and A:3-5.
 But note that the spans are considerably moderate for such RC structure in our case study.

-(2) I will have a floor beam running along axis 3 (the beam will probably have to run down to axis C before encountering another column support, unless I extend any other beam to act as primary beam to it).
+(2) I will have a floor beam running along gridline 3 (the beam will probably have to run down to gridline B or C before encountering another support.

-(3) The floor slabs on the bedroom and kitchen will be subjected to block work load from the walls on axis 2 and 4, which some part of it will be subsequently transferred to the beams on axis 3.
+(4) If I ignore the use of secondary beams along gridlines 2 and 4, the floor slabs on the bedroom and kitchen will be subjected to block wall load from the walls on axis 2 and 4 which must be designed for.

-(1) I will have shorter spans, and of course three spans instead of two.
+(1) I will have shorter spans and of course there will be three spans instead of two.
 The bending moment on Span A:2 – 4 will probably be hogging due to its short span relative to others.

-(2) I will have a wall along axis 3, but by proximity and considering load sharing implication, it will not be critical, and will not affect my designs like the pervious alternative.
+(2) I will have a wall along axis 3, but by proximity and considering load sharing implication, it will not be critical, and will not affect my designs like the previous alternative.